solana-foundation/solana-improvement-documents/proposals/0015-partitioned-epoch-reward-distribution.md

 ### `EpochRewards` Sysvar Account

-`EpochRewards` sysvar account records the total rewards plus some other reward related information internally.
+`EpochRewards` sysvar account records the total rewards and the amount of distributed rewards for the current epoch internally.
 And the account balance reflects the amount of pending rewards to distribute.

 The layout of `EpochRewards` sysvar is shown in the following pseudo code.

 ```
 struct RewardRewards{
-   total_rewards_in_lamport: u64,          // total rewards for the current epoch
+   total_rewards_in_lamport: u64,          // total rewards for the
+                                           // current epoch
-   distributed_rewards_in_lamport: u64,    // distributed rewards for the current epoch
+   distributed_rewards_in_lamport: u64,    // distributed rewards for
-   num_stake_accounts: u64,  // number of reward receiving stake accounts
-   num_vote_accounts: u64,   // number of reward receiving vote accounts
-   total_vote_points: u128,  // accrued vote points in the epoch
+                                           // the current epoch
 }
 ```

-The `EpochRewards` is updated at the start of the first block of the epoch (before any transactions are processed), as both the total epoch rewards and vote account rewards become available at this time.
+The `EpochRewards` sysvar is created at the start of the first block of the epoch (before any transactions are processed), as both the total epoch rewards and vote account rewards become available at this time.
 The `distributed_reward_in_lamport` field is updated per reward distribution for each block in the reward distribution phase.

+Once all rewards have been distributed, the balance of the `EpochRewards` account MUST be reduced to `0` (or something has gone wrong).
+For safety, Any extra lamports in `EpochRewards` accounts will be burned after reward distribution phase, and the SysVar account will be deleted.

 ### Reward Distribution

 Reward distribution phase happens after reward computation phase, which starts after the first block in the epoch for this proposal.
 It lasts for `M` blocks.
-Each of the `M` blocks is responsible for distributing the reward from one partition of the rewards from the `EpochRewards` account.
+Each of the `M` blocks is responsible for distributing the reward from one partition of the rewards from the `EpochRewards` Sysvar account.

-Once all rewards have been distributed, the balance of the `EpochRewards` account MUST be reduced to `0` (or something has gone wrong).
-For safety, Any extra lamports in `EpochRewards` accounts will be burned after reward distribution phase.

 Before each reward distribution, the `EpochRewards` account's `balance` is checked to make sure there is enough balance to distribute the reward.
 After a reward is distributed, the balance in `EpochRewards` account is decreased by the amount of the reward that was distributed.

-### RPC API Changes

-To accommodate the new reward distribution approach, there are a few changes to the rewards related RPC APIs.

-In particular, `getInflationReward` RPC API will change when query the reward for the preceding epoch.
-Such queries will be unavailable during reward period, and only available after reward distribution completes.

-To help to determine when the reward period completes, a new RPC API, `getNumOfRewardDistributionBlocks`,  will be added.
-This API will returns:

-   - `numOfRewardDistributionBlocks: u64`

-To query the reward received for individual account, user Apps will first make a query to `getNumOfRewardDistributionBlocks`, and wait for that many of blocks since the start of the epoch.
-Then, the App can call `getInflationReward` to query the rewards as before.

-`getNumOfRewardDistributionBlocks` will also be exposed via sysvar/syscall to support on chain Dapp program usage.

 ### Restrict Stake Account Access